 I was born in Seattle, Washington and moved to California at a young age with my family, where my father established his medical practice.
 We settled first in San Jose and then Saratoga, where my parents raised four children on a few acres along with lots of chickens, a few dogs, cats, and horses, plus the occasional raccoon.
 Our property included a productive fruit orchard, that was a remnant from a historic ranch.
 My mother maintained the orchard, myriad other fruit trees, and a large berry and vegetable garden.

-Our property was beautiful, with views up to the mountains and across the Santa Clara Valley, and so was the region.
+Our property was beautiful, with views up to the Santa Cruz mountains and across the Santa Clara Valley, and so was the region.
 Orchards stretched in all directions.
 Time moved slowly, and I spent most of mine outdoors in the orchard and garden, watching the seasons turn, and learning about fruit cultivation and cooking from my mother.
 It was there that I gained a deep appreciation for the land, the seasons, and the region’s agricultural heritage.

-Returning home to raise my own family, I have worked to find a balance (I am a Libra, after all) of nurturing family and friends through my love of cooking with a vision of sustainable growth and change.
+Returning home to raise my own family, I worked to find a balance (I am a Libra, after all) of nurturing family and friends through my love of cooking with a vision of sustainable growth and change.
 I believe that the health of our region lies in finding ways to protect natural resources and agriculture close to our urban areas.